PeterLenting/MyBookYourBook/README.md

 The books can be sold, but also rented out to other users.
 There are multiple platforms where anybody can sell or buy books.
 The renting-part of MyBookYourBook is something new.
 It is different from a library, because by stimulating people to rent out their own books the supply of popular books will be a lot bigger.
 In libraries the waiting list for popular books can be very long.
+MyBookYourBook fixes that problem.

 ### Who is the target audience?
 People who love to read paper books.

 ### The Goal
 I really like to read.
 Some books I like to read, but have no need to keep them.
 This site is a platform to sell the book on, but also to rent out a book.
-This way, the person who bought the book can earn a little bit of money back and someone with a smaller budget can read a book for a small amount of money.
+This way, the person who bought the book can earn a little bit of money back and someone, perhaps with a smaller budget, can read a book for a small amount of money.

+Besides that MyBookYourBook brings people who like to read in contact with eachother.
+By selling and renting books to eachother they get an opporunity to get to know other readers.

 ### User stories
 As a visitor, I want: